-In general, new-car loan rates are better than used-car rates.
-Usually, only new cars qualify for zero-percent financing, though some automakers occasionally push certified pre-owned cars with zero-percent offers.
+In general, loan rates on a new vehicle are better than those on a used car.
+Usually, only new cars qualify for zero percent financing, though some automakers occasionally push certified pre-owned cars with zero percent offers.
 In general, the older the car is, the higher the interest rate is.

-Sign up for the shortest term length you can afford to keep your total interest lower; the longer term you have for a car loan, the more you'll pay in interest.
-The average term for a new-car loan is more than 60 months now, and this leaves consumers vulnerable to owing more on a loan than their car is worth, a condition that's often referred to as being upside down, or under water.
+Sign up for the shortest-term length you can afford to keep your total interest lower.
+The longer term you have for a car loan, the more you'll pay in interest.
+The average term for a new-car loan is more than 60 months now, and this leaves consumers vulnerable to owing more on an auto loan than their car is worth, a condition that's often referred to as being upside down, or under water.

 What to Do if Rejected for a Loan

 If at first you don't succeed, don't try, try again until you've determined why you were rejected and have taken steps to address it.
 Credit scores are the primary determinant of who gets approved for loans, and if you didn't check your credit score before you applied the first time, it behooves you to do so before applying again.
 Many loan applications automatically trigger a credit check, each of which can knock a few more points off your credit score, making what might have been a bad situation even worse.